droshux/MarsTrails/README.md

 # MarsTrails
 The Git Repositiory For Mars Trails
 By droshux and BumpkinPi
+Made for Mars One Genesis (MOG)